MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-experience.md

 description: "Summary: Additional customer experience information when moving from Microsoft Cloud Germany (Microsoft Cloud Deutschland) to Office 365 services in the new German datacenter region."
 ---

-# Additional experience information for the migration from Microsoft Cloud Deutschland
+# Migration phases actions and impacts for the migration from Microsoft Cloud Deutschland (advanced)

-The following sections provide additional information on customer experiences.
+The following sections provide additional information on customer experiences when moving from Microsoft Cloud Germany (Microsoft Cloud Deutschland) to Office 365 services in the new German datacenter region.

 ## Services